Should you delete your 23andMe account data? Bankruptcy and privacy concerns

 23andMe and/or our contracted genotyping laboratory will retain your Genetic Information, date of birth, and sex as required for compliance with applicable legal obligations, including the federal Clinical Laboratory Improvement Amendments of 1988 (CLIA), California Business and Professions Code Section 1265 and College of American Pathologists (CAP) accreditation requirements, even if you chose to delete your account.
 23andMe will also retain limited information related to your account and data deletion request, including but not limited to, your email address, account deletion request identifier, communications related to inquiries or complaints and legal agreements for a limited period of time as required by law, contractual obligations, and/or as necessary for the establishment, exercise or defense of legal claims and for audit and compliance purposes.

-Essentially, the company (or any future owner, if 23andMe gets acquired) reserves the right to retain your personal information for whatever it deems “legitimate business purposes.”
+Note that the following explanation does not constitute legal advice.
+But essentially, 23andMe (or any future owner) reserves the right to retain your personal information for whatever it deems “legitimate business purposes.”
 And both 23andMe and its contracted lab will continue to hold onto your genetic information, birthdate, and sex, even after you delete your account.
 They’ll also continue to store your e-mail address for as long as they see fit.

 That may not exactly be comforting, if you’re trying to completely cut ties with the company.
 But that’s what you agreed to when you created your account and sent in your DNA sample.